Over the last few months, I’ve tried to convince you to find ways to embrace winter running.

 First I told you how it burns more body fat.

-Then I showed you a indoor warm up that will help you immediately feel better outside (and avoid injury).
+Then I showed you a indoor routine that will help you immediately feel better about warming up for running outside in cold winter weather (and avoiding injury).

 I shared with you a winter maintenance plan that will set you up for spring PR’s.

 And of course, I also told you how to survive long runs on the treadmill because I’m no Polar Bear, I need options!

 Today, I want to get in to some of the practical stuff by partnering with my friends from Nike.
 Particularly gear, layers, shoe grip and all that fancy stuff.